MountainViewProvisions/archiviomd/README.md

 ArchivioMD implements WordPress security best practices throughout:

-- All AJAX requests are protected with WordPress nonces to prevent cross-site request forgery attacks.
+- All AJAX requests are protected with WordPress nonces to prevent CSRF attacks
-- Access to all plugin functionality requires the `manage_options` capability, restricting use to administrators.
+- Access to all plugin functionality requires the `manage_options` capability, restricting use to administrators
-- All user input is sanitized using WordPress sanitization functions before processing or storage.
+- All user input is sanitized using WordPress sanitization functions before processing or storage
-- All output is escaped appropriately to prevent cross-site scripting vulnerabilities.
+- All output is escaped appropriately to prevent XSS vulnerabilities
-- File operations validate filenames to prevent directory traversal attacks.
+- File operations validate filenames to prevent directory traversal attacks
-- Proper file permissions are set on creation and updates to maintain security.
+- Proper file permissions are set on creation and updates

 If you discover a security issue, please report it responsibly.
-See `security.md` for reporting guidelines once available.
+See [`SECURITY.md`](SECURITY.md) for reporting guidelines.

 ---